ndrakos/blog/_posts/2022-06-02-A_Closter_Look_at_the_Double_Hernquist_Model.md

 # Sim 3

-I ran a third simulation, where the two components are more comparable (the second component has 2 times the mass, and is 10 times as extended).
+I ran a third simulation, with the same initial position/velocity as Sim 1, where the two components are more similar in mass/size (the second component has 2 times the mass, and is 10 times as extended as the first).

 <video src="{{site.baseurl}}/assets/videos/S3.mp4" width="500" height="500" controls>